Ho1yShif/sonic-mood/README.md

 The Spotify API imposes rate limits and adds latency to each request.
 Since popular songs appear more frequently in recommendations, caching links in memory (as a simple dictionary) dramatically improves response times for subsequent requests and reduces unnecessary API calls.
 This straightforward optimization accelerates the user experience without requiring a separate caching layer like Redis.

+## Assumptions

+Assumptions I made while building this project:
+- Songs data should ideally be enriched with lyrics where possible for comprehensive semantic information in embeddings
+- 37 songs without `song_name` values should be filtered out of the dataset since the `song_name` is central to the embedding and thus the recommendation output
+- Since only ~1% of songs (128,667 out of 12M+) could be easily enriched lyrics, embeddings generated from song name and band alone are sufficient for meaningful semantic search for the remaining 99% of songs
+- IVFFlat's approximate nearest neighbor search is sufficient—perfect precision isn't required since users benefit from diverse, serendipitous recommendations rather than absolute top matches
+- The Million Music Playlists Kaggle dataset is representative of broader music listening patterns, and its interaction statistics are reliable indicators of song quality and relevance
+- The Spotify API will have links for a sufficient percentage of songs in the dataset to provide meaningful playlists

 ## Design and style